RogerToledo/goopportunities/README.md

 ## How to run
 1. Clone this repository
 2. Run `go run main.go` to start the server

+Obs: If database is not created, it will be created when the server starts

+## Swagger
-3. Access `http://localhost:8080/swagger/index.html` to see the API documentation
+Access `http://localhost:8080/swagger/index.html` to see the API documentation

 ## Author
 [Roger Toledo](https://github.com/RogerToledo)